 Educational Resources - Content that can be used in your on campus or online courses.
 Some of these materials are free and some require a licensing fee.

 - Open Educational Resources & Merlot – oeraccess.merlot.org

 - LinkedIn Professional - Access through resources page in Campus Pipeline

 - Course Design Process - University of Central Oklahoma

 State of California – California web resources include the info from the Chancellor’s office, California Virtual College tutorials, state distance learning regulations.

 - College Buys – Discounted Microsoft Software for SBCC faculty and staff HOME use

-Adobe®: Students, faculty, and staff at select campuses can access all of the Adobe® Creative Cloud Apps for just $169.99 per year for students, and $19.99 per year for faculty and staff, including essential software tools such as Photoshop, Illustrator, InDesign, and more.
+Adobe®: Students, faculty, and staff at select campuses can access all of the Adobe® Creative Cloud Apps for $39.99 per year for six months, or $79.98 per year for students, faculty and staff, including essential software tools such as Photoshop, Illustrator, InDesign, and more.

 - CC Chancellor’s Office